 - Reconnect and follow up

-If you do not feel that your concerns rise to the level of an emergency, please contact the Student Support and Advocacy Center at (703) 993-3686 to make a referral directly.
-If the situation is not an emergency, but likely needs a response today, we recommend you contact the Student Support and Advocacy Center by phone.
-Any referral to them will ensure that that office is aware of the individual you are concerned about and will provide them with the information to help.
-The Student Support and Advocacy Center may have had previous contact with the student about whom you are concerned and will be able to use your information to develop an informed plan of action.
+If you are concerned about a student but it is not an emergency, please contact the Student Support and Advocacy Center at (703) 993-3686 to make a referral directly, or visit their website at https://ssac.gmu.edu/request-support-and-make-referrals/.
+CAPS is not able to outreach to students, but the Student Support and Advocacy Center can.
+Any referral to them will be responded to.
+The Student Support and Advocacy Center may have had previous contact with the student about whom you are concerned, and will be able to use your information to develop an informed plan of action.

-CAPS is also available to consult whenever there is a difficult situation; please take advantage of this resource by calling (703) 993-2380 during the day from 8:30AM to 5:00PM, Monday through Friday.
-Counselors can address many of the questions or concerns you have about a student’s well-being, including providing information on where to obtain assistance and guidance about how to approach the student to help them get the support they need.
+CAPS is also available to consult whenever there is a difficult situation; please take advantage of this resource by calling (703) 993-2380 Monday/Tuesday/Thursday/Friday 9am to 4:30pm or Wednesday 12:30 pm to 4:30pm.
+Counselors can provide information on where to obtain assistance and guidance about how to approach the student to help them get the support they need.
 We will ask questions to aid in understanding what is happening.
 We will then develop a strategy to determine how best to help.
 We will likely ask that you also call the Student Support and Advocacy Center.

-Counselors are not able to initiate contact with students, who are not active clients.
+Counselors are not able to outreach to students.
 Students need to contact CAPS to make an appointment for consultation/counseling services.
 If you are concerned that a student will be unable to do this, you may walk them into our office to aid them in the first step of making an appointment or call when they are with you so that they can make an appointment at that time.
-If you have serious concerns about a student and do not feel they can follow through to help themselves, please contact the Student Support and Advocacy Center , as indicated above.
+If you have concerns about a student and do not feel they can follow through to help themselves, please contact the Student Support and Advocacy Center, as indicated above.